Rachel O'Donnell Headshot

 2022

-• Guinea Hen Weed: A Contemporary Herbal and Field Guide.
-K. Verlag, Berlin.
-Part of the series of Field Guides for a Preternaturalist.
+• Apacina, a Contemporary Herbal and Ambiguous Tale.
+Chapbook with K. Verlag, Berlin.
+Vol. 2 Field Guides for a Preternaturalist.

 2020